Hafas/nostegama/README.md

 `--backup-dir=<path>`

-Nostegma will usually backup the `shortcuts.vdf` file which stores the current shortcuts to the Non-Steam Games and the `grid` directory into the operating system's temporary directory (`<tmp>/nostegma/backups`)
+Nostegama will usually backup the `shortcuts.vdf` file which stores the current shortcuts to the Non-Steam Games and the `grid` directory into the operating system's temporary directory (`<tmp>/nostegama/backups`)

 ### Logs
 For logging there is one additional file `log4js.js` you might want to look into, if you want to customize the output.
 Check log4js' [Wiki](https://github.com/nomiddlename/log4js-node/wiki) for more information.